LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/October/week-of-october-15th.md

 </tbody>
 </table>

-**Where Do I define Sorting Business Rules?**
+**Where do I define sorting business rules?**

-Sorting business rules are defined in site settings under property in site settings:
+Sorting business rules are defined in site settings under property in site settings: messaging.routing.sorting.queue.definitions - definition is JSON based rules

-**messaging.routing.sorting.queue.definitions**

-The definition is JSON based rules

 **What is the outcome of defining business rules?**

 Every rule is producing a 'velocity' for conversation.
 Conversations with higher 'velocity' will have higher priority in routing unassigned conversations in queues.

 ### Rules Description